gianluca-venturini/factorio-tools/README.md

 This is a toy project to teach myself how to iterate on problem solving using a MIP or CP-SAT solvers.

+Features implemented are:
+- Define input and output flows on specific cells and set the 2D grid size.
+- Provide fine grain controls: you can fix any component on the 2D grid using the `solution`.
+- Supports optional pre-calculated Banes Network with `solution_network` variable.

 ## Install dependencies
 pyenv install 3.9.13
 pyenv global 3.9.13